executors/executors/explanatory.md

 `.context`.
-In non-generic contexts where the concrete types of executors and their associated contexts are known in advance, clients may use contexts to reason about underlying execution resources in order to make choices about where to create execution agents.
-Because `inline_executor` is such a simple example, serves as its own execution context and simply returns a reference to itself.
+In non-generic contexts where the concrete types of executors and their associated contexts are known in advance, clients may use contexts to reason about underlying execution resources in order to make choices about where to create execution agents. \textcolor{red}{The rationale for context access needs a better explanation.} Because `inline_executor` is such a simple example, serves as its own execution context and simply returns a reference to itself.
 In general, the result of `.context` must be an `EqualityComparable` type, and more sophisticated executors will return some other object:

     class thread_pool_executor {
       private: